markkinuthia/-blockchain-developer-bootcamp-final-project/README.md

-# Decentralizing contract managment in corporate law
+# Decentralizing management of Legal Documents using Semi-Fungible tokens